prisharpatel/asl-detector/README.md

 This is the approach we used to create the game:
 1. Created dataset that used Mediapipe to normalize, extract, and draw hand landmarks on images

-2. Trained Random Forest model over this dataset
+2. Trained model over this dataset

 3. Used OpenCV to connect to webcam and process the video input